-In this situation with uncensored data, the flexibility and stability of both the random forest and the boosting approach have been demonstrated in many benchmark experiments; we therefore restricted ourself to a semi-artificial benchmark experiment with varying number of covariates based on the GBSG-2 data.
+It should be noted that our implementations don't require an external choice of hyper parameters, e.g., the number of boosting iterations.
+Another important issue is the fact that the random forest and the boosting algorithm reduce to their original full data form in the absence of censoring.
+In the uncensored data situation, the flexibility and stability of both the random forest and the boosting approach have been demonstrated in many benchmark experiments; we therefore restricted ourselves to a semi-artificial benchmark experiment with varying number of covariates based on the GBSG-2 data.
 The main focus of our analysis of the AML and the GBSG-2 data is on the practical advantages of the methodology in terms of prediction accuracy and diagnostic ability.
 The results of flexible diagnostic modeling with fractional polynomials published by Sauerbrei and Royston (1999) could be reproduced for the GBSG-2 data.
 Thus, ensemble techniques are not just superb 'black boxes' in terms of prediction accuracy but can be used to investigate the nature of the regression relationship inherent in the data.
 We depicted simple partial relationships between one covariate and the predicted survival times, more advanced approaches for the visualization of complex regression relationships (Nason et al., 2004) are applicable as well.